biemond/puppet/modules/wls/README.md

 Version updates
 ---------------

-- 1.2.1 Timout fixes + OPatch fix
+- 1.2.1 Timout fixes + OPatch fix, fix for standard domain and wls 12.1.2, WebLogic 12.1.2 now uses these jars wls_121200.jar, fmw_infra_121200.jar instead of the zip files
 - 1.2.0 Multi node domain support with copydomain class, create Machine, Managed Server & Cluster, less notify output
 - 1.1.1 updated license to Apache 2.0, new wlscontrol class to start or stop a wls server, minimal output in repeating runs, less notify output and a logOutput parameters to control the output
 - 1.1.0 Low on entropy fix with new urandomfix class, add rngd or rng-tools service which adds urandom, removed java.security.egd parameter